5 Historical Books Like A Gentleman In Moscow

 The girl’s perspective is quite philosophical, like Rostov.
 She has decided to set the house on fire and then kill herself.
 But first, she wants to write down all of her brilliant thoughts in this diary.
 They’re both quite judgmental of the people that live in the building.
 They’re both quite interested in Japanese aesthetic culture, and they’re also quite interested in philosophy.

-I found myself much more enjoying the plot-based elements like A Gentleman In Moscow.
+I found myself enjoying the plot-based elements much more, like A Gentleman In Moscow.
 They slowed the book down so much and made it much denser.
-If any of those things sounded appealing to you, I encourage you to check it out.
+If any of those things sound appealing to you, I encourage you to check them out.

 Author: Muriel Barbery